-In essence, a counterbalancing system incorporates various types of springs to take the effort out of lifting and supporting a lid, countertop, cover, or electromechanical equipment.
+In essence, a counterbalancing system incorporates various types of springs to take the effort out of lifting and supporting a lid, pass-through countertop, cover, or electromechanical equipment.
 It’s not just the spring itself -- it’s how an engineer applies geometry and other design techniques to support the lid.

 The system counteracts the weight of the lid and balances it in a way that achieves the desired result.

 What Makes Counterbalance Hinges Different?

 There are numerous advantages that come with great counterbalance system design.
 These include:

 - Safety.
 Counterbalancing keeps lids from slamming on Grandma’s fingers, or a fridge door from inviting a lawsuit.